Celine's Slimane unveils 70s show in Paris as Balmain rebels

 It came in black and white, and in (overly) bold shards of contrasting color in another resin-like material called blink.

-Designer Yoshiyuki Miyamae still has some way to go in refining the silhouettes in his womenswear styles that sometimes get lost in the techno-fabric-inspired push to attain bounce and fluidity.
+Designer Yoshiyuki Miyamae still has some way to go in refining the silhouettes in his womenswear styles that sometimes got lost in the techno-fabric-inspired push to attain bounce and fluidity.

 BAD PARIS WEATHER POSES "FIRST WORLD PROBLEMS"